-I am Laonikos, a musicking artist and wilderness guide living in Helsinki.
+I am Laonikos, a creative artist and wilderness guide living in Helsinki.
 (I'm originally from Greece, though.)
 Here's my elevator pitch:

-Through my work, I seek to explore ways in which musicking and being in the wilderness can help us connect to ourselves, to each other, and to the world around us.
+Through my work I explore ways in which creative arts and being in the wilderness can help us connect to ourselves, to each other, and to the world around us.

-I studied composition and piano at Guildhall in London, and I am also a qualified wilderness guide.
-At the moment I am on the GLOMAS masters programme in Sibelius Academy, and I work seasonally as a guide and as a part-time bartender, which is great.
+I studied composition at Guildhall and I am a certified wilderness guide.
+I now live in Helsinki where I am on the GLOMAS programme at the University of the Arts.
+I work seasonally as a guide and as a part-time bartender, which is great.

 I believe in honesty.
 I believe in play, in sharing, in dance.

 I believe that music is a verb, not a noun.
 That it is a social activity, a process, and its value is not found on a price-tag on a CD, but in the change it brings to the people involved.

-What I find common in both being in the nature and musicking is the importance of listening - in other words, I believe that through musicking and being in the wilderness we can allow ourselves to have conversations, and connect, to ourselves, to each other and the world around us.
+What I find common in both being in the nature and musicking is the importance of listening.
+In other words, I believe that through engaging in creative arts and being in the wilderness we can allow ourselves to have conversations and connect – to ourselves, to each other and the world around us.

 In August 2013 I wrote a talk on life, relationships, the self, nothingness, and meaning, titled Black Holes of the Mind for Three Discourses, a collaboration with Matthew Lee Knowles at the Barbican Centre during Hack The Barbican 2013.

-Last spring I completed mtloo1.0 – a Max/MSP looper using Apple's magic trackpad.
+In spring 2013 I completed mtloo1.0 – a Max/MSP looper using Apple's magic trackpad.
 Here's a nifty video of what it can do:

 For a complete list of compositions and performances, click here.